eshansurendra/Automatic-Retractable-Clothesline-System/README.md

 ### Mobile App for Remote Control

 ARCS comes with a dedicated mobile app that allows you to control and monitor your Automatic Retractable Clothesline System from anywhere.
-The mobile app is available on both [iOS](#) and [Android](#) platforms.
+The mobile app is available on [Android](#) platform.

 #### Features: